dipeshm01/NederlandseTaal/019-knm-Nederland-map.md

     > Rich people also had paintings made.
     > There were many famous painters, such as Rembrandt van Rijn.
     > Rembrandt's most famous painting is 'The Night Watch'.

+### Nederlandse kolonien
+- In de Gouden Eeuw gingen Nederlanders met grote schepen over de hele wereld.
+  Nederland was rijk en wilde nog rijker worden.
+Daarom nam Nederland de macht in sommige landen.
+  Die landen werden de Nederlandse koloniën.
+    > In the Golden Age, the Dutch went all over the world with large ships.
+      The Netherlands was rich and wanted to become even richer.
+That is why the Netherlands took power in some countries.
+Those countries became the Dutch colonies.